310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
-Well, when Mikejima-san isn’t around, the others don’t have any motivation, so I struggled very hard just to get them together in one place… and after that, we wound up in this underground live house.
+Well, when Mikejima-san isn’t around, the others don’t have any motivation, so I struggled very hard just to get them together in one place…

+And after that, we wound up in this underground live house.

 Then they started having fun eating and drinking as they messed around and sang karaoke.
 Well… That’s the usual for us, though.